 What is a home loan top-up?

-Keep in mind that increasing your home loan can increase your repayments and the amount of time it takes to pay off your mortgage.
+Keep in mind topping up your loan and spending this money means increasing your repayments or the amount of time it takes to pay off your mortgage.
 This means you'll be paying more interest in the long term.

 How do I get a home loan top-up?

 - You need to determine if your home loan is eligible for a top-up.
-Many fixed rate home loans don't allow increases.
 Speak to your lender to determine if you're eligible.

-- Then your lender will assess your serviceability, or your ability to meet the larger repayments.
-They'll also perform a valuation on your home to determine its current value.
-This will determine your current loan-to-value ratio (LVR).
+- Your lender will assess your serviceability.
+That is, your ability to meet the larger repayments.
+It may also conduct a valuation on your home to check its current value.
+This will determine your current loan to value ratio (LVR).